awsdocs/amazon-api-gateway-developer-guide/doc_source/example-employee.md

 # Employee Record Example \(API Gateway Models and Mapping Templates\)<a name="example-employee"></a>

 The following sections provide examples of models and mapping templates that can be used for a sample employee record API in API Gateway\.
-For more information about models and mapping templates in API Gateway, see [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md)\.
+For more information about models and mapping templates in API Gateway, see [Working with Models and Mapping Templates](models-mappings.md)\.

 **Topics**
 + [Original Data \(Employee Record Example\)](#example-employee-original-data)